 OV200 Air PurifierWith the OV200 air purifier in your home, you’ll be able to remove roughly 98% of all airborne allergens in the home.
 It has a narrow, compact profile, which makes it ideal for bedrooms, offices, and other small spaces.
 It uses a HEPA and carbon filtration system, with no ionizer or electronic device.

-Erik 650A Air PurifierUsing a MERV18 HEPA filter, Erik 650A air purifier removes a whopping 99.99% of all particles, making it one of the most effective products on the market.
-It is used for large spaces and medical facilities, and can be used to remove allergens such as pet dander, as well as mold spores, particles, and dust.
+mod HEPA Air PurifierUsing a MERV17 HEPA filter, mod air purifier removes 99.4% of all particles, making it one of the most effective products on the market.
+It is used for large spaces, and can be used to remove allergens such as pet dander, as well as mold spores, particles, and dust.

 No matter where you live of what you need to remove from your indoor air, Oransi a high-quality purifier that will meet your needs.

 From high-powered purifiers for commercial space to small units for single bedrooms, we have the right air purifying products to keep you and your family happy and healthy!